 Sia software is completely open source and includes an API that developers can use when building applications.
-Setting up Sia -- as either a renter or host -- is a straightforward, well-documented process, which makes it stand out from competitors.
+Setting up Sia -- as either a renter or host -- is a straightforward, well-documented process, which makes it stand out from some competitors.

-- Storj and Tardigrade
+6. Storj and Tardigrade

-Utopia supports two different cryptocurrencies -- Crypton and Utopia USD.
+Utopia supports two different cryptocurrencies: Crypton and Utopia USD.
 Crypton is Utopia's preferred currency and is designed to be decentralized and untraceable, whereas Utopia USD is more stable because its value is tied to the U.S. dollar.

 Utopia users store data in encrypted containers.
-Utopia defines an encrypted container as "encrypted, password protected storage of your Utopia data, such as your private key, uMails, uWallet, files, chat history, contacts and transactions history."
-Utopia is available on Windows, MacOS, Linux, iOS and Android.
+Utopia defines an encrypted container as "encrypted, password-protected storage of your Utopia data, such as your private key, uMails, uWallet, files, chat history, contacts and transactions history."
+Utopia is available on Windows, macOS, Linux, iOS and Android.